 hidden cached “pristine” copy of each version

-controlled file within the .svn
+controlled file within the .svn area.

 Because of this, Subversion can quickly show you how your